gzuri/HorribleSubs-Downloader/README.md

 - Configurable torrent location
 - Configurable video quality

-##Instalation
+##Installation
-The easiest way is just to download the zip file from URL which should contain the latest build, unzip it in some folder configure the destination torrent folder and you are good to go.
+The easiest way is just to download the zip file from [https://gzuriprojects.s3.eu-central-1.amazonaws.com/HorribleSubsDownloader.zip](https://gzuriprojects.s3.eu-central-1.amazonaws.com/HorribleSubsDownloader.zip "url")  or download directly from [GitHub Release](https://github.com/gzuri/HorribleSubs-Downloader/releases/latest "GitHub release") which should always contain the latest build, unzip it in some folder configure the destination torrent folder and you are good to go.

 ###Configuration
 To configure destination folder open the file "HorribleSubsDownload.exe.config" with Notepad.
 You should see something like shown bellow